ActiveCampaign/postmark.js/README.md

 npm install postmark
 ```

+## Migrating from version 1x

+Please see [wiki](https://github.com/wildbit/postmark.js/wiki/Migrating-from-1.x-to-2.x-version) for more details.

 ## Issues & Comments

 Feel free to contact us if you encounter any issues with the library or Postmark API.